apitoolkit/testkit/README.md

 ## Comparison with Other Testing Libraries

 Before delving into the details of `testkit` and its functionality, let's compare it to other testing libraries to highlight the elegance, cleanliness, and simplicity of `testkit`.
-To illustrate this, we will rewrite a Cypress test using `testkit`.

 By showcasing the differences, you will see how `testkit` provides a more streamlined and user-friendly approach to API testing.
 It offers a clean and intuitive syntax that simplifies the process of defining and executing API test scenarios.
+To illustrate this, we will rewrite a Cypress test using `testkit` as seen below:

-Cypress ⤵️:
+### Cypress ⤵️

 ```js
 describe('TODO API testing', () => {
   let todoItem;